mit-plv/fiat-crypto/folkwisdom.md

-When defining a datatype that has a field of a type that is used with a custom equivalence, it is probably a good idea to define the obvious custom equivalence relation for the new type right away (and make and `Equivalence` instance for the relation and `Proper` instances for constructors and projections.
+When defining a datatype that has a field of a type that is used with a custom equivalence, it is probably a good idea to define the obvious custom equivalence relation for the new type right away (and make an `Equivalence` instance for the relation and `Proper` instances for constructors and projections.
 When defining a type parametrized over some other type, and it is likely that some use of the parametric type will be set the parameter to a type with a custom